 I can only accomplish so many custom pieces in a month.
 I can’t finish custom pieces within a month to a month and a half from when I am contacted.
 This is not a place for rushed service.
 It takes time and care to complete something this special and unique.
 I am usually booked out two months or further.
 Our time frame also depends on our communication.
 The longer we take to get back to each other pushes your finish date back as well.
 If you need time to think about something please let me know.

-Before I start drawing designs for you, I ask for a $50 deposit that will be rolled into your final quote.
-The $50 deposit is a way for me to make sure that I am covering at least some of my energy to design for you if you abandon the project.
+Before I start drawing designs for you, I take a 10% deposit based on the estimated price of the piece.
+This is transferable and non refundable.
+The 10% deposit is a way for me to make sure that I am covering at least some of my energy to design for you if you abandon the project.
 Getting to work with a client is an exciting opportunity for me and I hope for you as well.
 It is always disheartening for me when a client disappears after the design process, so I ask that you stick with it if it’s something you really want to do.

 You are welcome to share any information that you deem as important for me to know for the designs.
 Sometimes this involves a little family history, or what your hobbies are.
 You can also share photos with me.
 I will not be offended if you share other designers’ jewelry.
 Sometimes this gives me a clear picture of your taste.
 I WILL NOT copy anyone’s designs that are not my own.
 If you are showing me only other people’s designs and none of it looks like anything I make, or are requesting ideas that I haven’t done or do not do, I will ask you to find another jeweler.
 My skills and designs should be the reason you are approaching me.
 My website has a clear portfolio of my design aesthetic that you can view at any time.